Table Of Contents

 Update: 2021 Subaru Impreza Recalled Over Crash Hazard

-Subaru is recalling Impreza vehicles from model year 2021 which were manufactured with a continuously variable transmission (CVT) select lever cable nut that may not have been tightened properly, allowing the nut to loosen.
-“A loose nut can lead to a lost of retention in the CVT select lever cable and the gear selector not functioning properly, increasing risk of crash,” NHTSA said.
+Subaru is recalling Impreza vehicles from the model year 2021 which were manufactured with a continuously variable transmission (CVT) select lever cable nut that may not have been tightened properly, allowing the nut to loosen.
+“A loose nut can lead to a lot of retention in the CVT select lever cable and the gear selector not functioning properly, increasing the risk of a crash,” NHTSA said.
 This recall began on Feb.12, 2021.

 What’s the Problem?

 Subaru of America, Inc., is recalling certain Impreza vehicles over a potentially defective fuel pump which could cause an engine stall, increasing the risk of a crash and serious personal injuries.
 This recall affects Subaru Impreza cars from the model year 2019, according to the U.S. National Highway Traffic Safety Administration (NHTSA).

 The low-pressure fuel pump on affected Imprezas may become inoperative, NHTSA said.
 If the low-pressure fuel pump fails, the engine may stall without the ability to restart the vehicle, increasing the risk of a crash.

 Subaru is notifying owners and dealers will replace the low-pressure fuel pump, free of charge.
 This recall began on June 5, 2020.

 Related Subaru Recalls Litigations: